 Dr. Kim Vine

 Dr. Kim Vine has more than 28 years of experience in the field of public education.
-Her professional history reflects success in the following positions: General Education and Gifted/Talented Classroom Teacher, District Lead Reading Teacher, Grants Manager, Curriculum Coordinator, Assistant Principal, Principal, and presently, Chief Academic Officer (a District-level Role).
+Her professional history reflects success in the following positions: General Education and Gifted/Talented Classroom Teacher, District Lead Reading Teacher, Grants Manager, Curriculum Coordinator, Assistant Principal, Principal, Chief Academic Officer, and currently Assistant Superintendent of School Leadership.